 Subject: Today’s the Day | Put Your Giving Shoes On

-#NYGivesDay is TODAY, and we are asking you to join us in our efforts to make this the most awesome day of giving the nation has ever seen!
+#NYGivesDay is TODAY, and we are asking you to join us in our efforts to make this the most awesome day of giving New York State has ever seen!

 We are writing to ask you to take five minutes to give to [name of organization - make hyperlink to your #NYGivesDay page].
 After that, you can give to other nonprofits that do work that you support or just kick back and watch how high the giving can go at https://www.nygivesday.org!

 Your donation of any amount will help [give specific examples, or insert a sliding scale of what $25, $50, $100 etc can do].

 Here’s how you can make a HUGE difference today: